github/codeql/docs/language/learn-ql/java/annotations.rst

        }
    }

-Finally, we use these classes to find calls to deprecated methods, excluding calls that themselves appear in deprecated methods (see :doc:`Tutorial: Navigating the call graph <call-graph>` for more information on class ``Call``):
+Finally, we use these classes to find calls to deprecated methods, excluding calls that themselves appear in deprecated methods:

 .. code-block:: ql